 Enabling Fast Start Failover and the Observer

-Ensure standby redo logs are configured on both primary and standby databases
+Ensure standby redo logs are configured on both primary

 The observer is an Oracle Call Interface (OCI) client-side component that typically runs on aseparate computer and monitors the availability of the primary database